 The TWT family are suckers for a train, especially a steam train and the Bure Valley Railway has stolen our hearts on the couple of occasions we’ve been on it.
 I’m not sure what it is.
 The route isn’t anything special, there are no spectacular views.
 The café and shops at the Aylsham end do everything you would expect them to.
 They serve lunch and train-related souvenirs.
 There’s just something brilliant about the sense of excitement you get when you take a child (plus some big children) on a steam train.

-The railway is run on a not for profit basis mostly by volunteers who give up their time for the love of the trains.
+The railway is run on a not for profit basis.
+Volunteers who give up their time for the love of the trains.
 The original railway line opened in 1880 and survived 100 years, finally closing to freight traffic in 1982.
-Luckily Norfolk County Council preserved old railway lines for use as footpaths so the route remained in tact.
-A narrow gauge line was built along side a 9 mile stretch of footpath and the Bure Valley Railway was opened to the public in 1990.
+Luckily Norfolk County Council preserved old railway lines for use as footpaths, so the route remained intact.
+A narrow-gauge line was built alongside a 9 mile stretch of path, and the Bure Valley Railway was opened to the public in 1990.

 What to expect from the Bure Valley Railway

-The trains which run on the line are 15 inch guage steam trains.
-Each compartment in the comfortable coaches is plenty big enough to seat our family of four and we can tuck the pushchair neatly under the seats.
+The trains which run on the line are 15-inch gauge steam trains.
+Each compartment in the comfortable coaches is plenty big enough to seat our family of four, and we can tuck the pushchair neatly under the seats.